wmo-im/wis2box-training/environment/instructor/README.md

 # Instructor helpers

 This directory contains resources that may be valuable for instructors as part of delivery of the training.

-Note that the below need to be run while connected to the **WIS2-training** Wi-Fi network.
+## terminal display when projecting

+* `instructor_bashrc.sh`: sample bash prompt to help with screen readability while displaying a terminal during a practical session.

-# Local global services
+## Local global services

 Local global services provide a test environment to simulate WIS2 workflows using the classroom as a network of WIS2 nodes.

-## Global Broker

-TBD
+See the `fake-global-broker-and-cache` and `fake-global-discovery-catalogue` directory.

+During the training instructors can have:

+- an MQTT-explorer session open to the local broker to demonstrate the flow of messages between the nodes
+- a web browser open to the Global Discovery Catalogue to demonstrate the datasets cached in the local GDC

-### Live map (`live.html`)
+## Live map (`live.html`) (deprecated)

 Serve this webpage via HTTP on your VM.
 Ensure that the following line: